 Failing to lubricate will be painful, but this might not be the biggest worry.
 Pushing things into your anus dry could lead to abrasions, scratches, tears, or even punctures.
 The first three will make you much more susceptible to infections and diseases being transmitted through the wounds.
 Punctures though are much more serious, and will usually require surgery and have a long-term impact on your life.

-[Which liquid you choose]<link to liquids to anal douche with when written> to douche with will have an impact on the benefit, or detriment, to your body.
+Which liquid you choose to douche with will have an impact on the benefit, or detriment, to your body.
 In some cases, this will be simple.
 DO NOT douche with bleach, alcohol, acid, car oil, anything that is quite obviously going to be toxic, poisonous, or unhealthy for your butt.
 With other liquids, knowing which to use can be a little more difficult.
 For example, regularly douching with tap water can cause an electrolyte imbalance within your body.

 Some douche nozzles are designed to be attached directly to the faucet of your shower, eliminating the need for a bulb or bag.
 While this might sound like a great time saver, it significantly increases the risk factor.
 Household pipes don’t usually have consistent pressure levels, so it can be difficult to get the water flow right.
 Even if you do, a sudden surge in pressure could fill you up a lot faster than you were inspecting, and might rupture your rectum or colon.
 If you use one of these douches take things very, very slow, and be even more careful than usually.